amhiggin/DistributedFileSystem/README.md

 *

 ## Additional Notes
 * Originally, I had implemented the fileserver communications with the client application using sockets.
 I was also starting to work on a locking server.
-* However I realised after some time that the Restful approach was a lot simpler.
+However I realised after some time that the Restful approach was a lot simpler, abstracting away the low-level implementation details and allowing me to get on with the feature implementation.